pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-03.md

 <small>“17.ghex-carving.png”<small>

-Using a simple hex tool like GHEX allows us to cleanup the rax data and make sure that we only have the jpeg without any pcap traffic headers.
-Jpeg files start with a FF D8 FF and finish with a FF D9.
-So we delete everything before and after our markers, and save the file.
+Using a simple hex tool like **GHEX** allows us to cleanup the **raw** data and make sure that<br>
+we only have the jpeg without any pcap traffic headers. **JPEG** files start with a FF D8 FF<br>
+and finish with a FF D9.
+So we delete everything before and after our markers, and save the file.<br>

 ## 18.RECONSTRUCTED IMAGE
 ![T1:Casing.jpg](assets/images/tech-bureau/phase.03/T1:Casing.jpg)

 <small>“T1:Casing.jpg”<small>

-Here is the jpeg file that we reconstructed, and what about teh hidden data?
+Here is the **JPEG** file that we reconstructed, and what about the hidden data?<br>

 ## 19.REVERSE STEGANOGRAPHY?
 ![18.pcap-image-steghide.png](assets/images/tech-bureau/phase.03/18.pcap-image-steghide.png)

 <small>“18.pcap-image-steghide.png”<small>

-Steghide info shows that there is something inside, lets asume we have cracked the password and entered it correctly.
-That provides the exact content taht has been stolen.
+Steghide info shows that there is something inside, lets assume we have cracked the password<br>
+and entered it correctly.
+That provides the exact content that has been stolen.<br>

 ## LESSONS LEARNED